RND-Innovations/plugin-rnd-layout-json-generator/README.md

 **Version: 1.1.0**

+# Before using this plugin

+This plugin is a support tool to create Page Layouts in RND Framework.
+For more details, [Read More Here](https://www.rndvn.com/docs/layouts).

 # How to use this plugin?

 1. Upload **rnd-layout-json-generator** to your plugins folder.
-2. Create your page layouts in the template folder.
+2. Create your page layouts in layouts folder.
-3. Reload the site once and get the json file from the **json** folder.
+3. Reload the site once and get the json file from the **layouts** folder.
 4. Use the json file to create new pages.

 # Why we use this plugin?